 SXSW is the premier destination for thousands of creatives from a vast and diverse range of industries to discover what’s next.
 From compelling conversations with industry heavy weights and forging new connections, to buzz-worthy film screenings and fresh new sounds at showcases, SXSW fosters creative and professional growth.

-On the SXSW Conference side of announcements, Lyor Cohen, Global Head of Music at YouTube and Google, joins the lineup as a Music Keynote with previously announced Keynotes Sadiq Khan, Darren Aronofsky, Ta-Nehisi Coates, Barry Jenkins, Esther Perel, and whurley.
+For the SXSW Conference, virtual and augmented reality pioneer Nonny de la Peña joins the lineup as a Convergence Keynote with previously announced Keynotes Darren Aronofsky, Ta-Nehisi Coates, Lyor Cohen, Melinda Gates, Barry Jenkins, Sadiq Khan, Esther Perel, and whurley.

-It’s never too early to begin planning your SXSW adventure!
+Register and book your hotel today!
 With expanded access to events for all registrants, attendees will receive primary access to programming associated with their badge type but now also enjoy secondary entry to most other SXSW events.
-Take the Tracks Quiz to discover which badge fits your needs.
-The Platinum Badge remains the key to primary access to all of SXSW.